rustdesk/doc.rustdesk.com/content/self-host/rustdesk-server-oss/Docker/_index.en.md

 ## Install your own server with Docker

 ### Requirements
-You need to have Docker/Podman installed to run a rustdesk-server as a docker container, if in doubt install Docker with [this](https://docs.docker.com/engine/install) guide to ensure its the most up to date!
+You need to have Docker/Podman installed to run a rustdesk-server as a Docker container, if in doubt install Docker with this [guide](https://docs.docker.com/engine/install) to ensure its the most up to date!

 By default, `hbbs` listens on 21115 (TCP) and 21116 (TCP/UDP), 21118 (TCP), and `hbbr` listens on 21117 (TCP), 21119 (TCP).
 Be sure to open these ports in the firewall. **Please note that 21116 should be enabled both for TCP and UDP**.
 21115 is used for the NAT type test, 21116/UDP is used for the ID registration and heartbeat service, 21116/TCP is used for TCP hole punching and connection service, 21117 is used for the Relay services, and 21118 and 21119 are used to support web clients. *If you do not need web client (21118, 21119) support, the corresponding ports can be disabled.*